Permissions in Exchange hybrid deployments

 Add-ADPermission -Identity EXO1 -User ONPREM1 -AccessRights ExtendedRight -ExtendedRights "Send As"

 Then run the corresponding command in Exchange Online PowerShell:

 Add-RecipientPermission -Identity EXO1 -Trustee ONPREM1 -AccessRights SendAs

-Send As permission is also needed to comply with the following on-premises Exchange server and AAD Connect requirements:
+Send As permission is also needed to comply with the on-premises Exchange server and AAD Connect requirements in the next two sections.

 Auto-mapping: Enables Outlook to automatically open any mailboxes that a user has been granted Full Access to on startup.
 (Note that auto-mapping will only work for individual users granted the proper permissions and will not work for any kind of group.)